jeojeda/rpi-realsense/README.md

 The following steps are based on the guide that [pfcouto](https://github.com/pfcouto) compiled and shared in https://github.com/datasith/Ai_Demos_RPi/issues/10 and [mathklk](https://github.com/mathklk/realsense_raspberry_pi4)

+Visit the [wiki](https://github.com/jeojeda/rpi-realsense/wiki) for more general instructions about Git, How to setup a network, etc.

 ----------------------
 # General Instructions
 Setup of a raspberry pi 4 and Realsense Camera D405